The Deligne-Riemann-Roch isomorphism: Preliminaries

 which is again a line distribution on $X$.
 This induces a categorical module structure on $\Dcal(X/S)$ over the Chern category $\CHfrak(X)_{\QBbb}$.
 Here and elsewhere, we do not write the corresponding base-changed isomorphisms, which are part of the line distribution data recalled above.

-We will also have use for the following variant, that we did not introduce in \cite{DRR1}, and enjoys similar properties:
+We will also have use for the following variant, which we did not introduce in \cite{DRR1}, and that enjoys similar properties:

-For concreteness, below, we only elaborate on the product from the left and omit details regarding the product from the right. \item \emph{Pushforward of line distributions.} If $h\colon Y\to X$ is a morphism of schemes, such that $Y\to S$ satisfies the condition $(C_{m})$ for some $m$, and $T_{Y/S}$ is a line distribution on $Y$, then we define
+For concreteness, below, all identities stated for the left product have obvious right-product analogues. \item \emph{Pushforward of line distributions.} If $h\colon Y\to X$ is a morphism of schemes, such that $Y\to S$ satisfies the condition $(C_{m})$ for some $m$, and $T_{Y/S}$ is a line distribution on $Y$, then we define

 which is a line distribution on $X$.
 This induces a functor of commutative Picard categories $h_{\ast}\colon\Dcal(Y/S)\to\Dcal(X/S)$, clearly compatible with composition. \item\emph{Projection formula.} The following \emph{projection formula} is automatic from the previous definitions: